 Well, it’s been different people.
 I started the tour with Lappa.
 We did two weeks together, and he’s the violin player for Emancipator, and then a French producer named Clozee And now this is Cloudchord.
 And then Alex who is my assistant, and also my merch guy.

-Note: Clozee is actually how I initially found out about Random Rab, via his remix of Rab's 39 Circles.
+Note: Clozee is actually how I initially found out about Random Rab, via her remix of RR's 39 Circles.

 So you’ve been to Burning Man how many times?